Look at the following sentences. The sentences consist of infinitive.

 Used with Let:

-Used with the verbs like see, feel, watch, notice, hear:
+Used with the verbs of perception like see, feel, watch, notice, hear:

 Used with but or except: